 - Its pricing is affordable and a great option for those wanting exceptional value for the price they pay.

 Quickbooks supplies its users with 5 different plans to choose from, starting with the self-employed plan that is designed specifically for independent contractors and freelancers costs just $15 per month.
 And ending with the Advanced plan is the newest subscription level in the QuickBooks family.

 It includes the features also provided in the Simple Start, Essentials, and Plus plans, with additional features for a growing business approaching mid-market size.

 Quickbooks provides so many different plans they couldn't all be listed here so to get the full experience of plan shopping with Quickbooks its best to check out their website.

 QuickBooks Desktop has both Mac and PC versions, but you can't use the database file interchangeably.
 In other words, you can't save work in your file on a PC at work, then go home and open the database on a QBD installed on your Mac.

-In the last 5 years, we've seen QuickBooks really start to move their product to be web based.
-It’s called QuickBooks Online.
-While it does all the same things as QBD, its interface and style of use is fairly different.
+In the last 5 years, we've seen QuickBooks really start to move their product to be web-based version, QuickBooks Online.
+While it does all the same things as QBD, its interface and style of use are fairly different.
 But again, has all the same functionality.

 The major downside, in my opinion, to QBO is the price…you pay more (per company database) versus some of the others.
 Alternatively, the great benefit of QB Desktop is that for the single purchase price of the software, you can have as many database files as you want, at no extra cost.